New Norcia - DSA 1

 There are plans to upgrade the station for data reception in the Ka-band (32 GHz), which will become the future international standard for deep-space missions.

-DSA-1 at New Norcia provides routine operations support to ESA's ongoing deep-space missions Mars Express, Rosetta and Venus Express, as well as to other missions including Ulysses, Cluster II and SOHO.
+DSA-1 at New Norcia provides routine operations support to ESA's ongoing deep-space missions Mars Express and Rosetta, as well as to other missions including Gaia and Cluster II.
 DSA-1 also supports Launch and Early Orbit Phase (LEOP), and provides support to missions operated by other agencies under resource-sharing agreements.

 The antenna and terminal infrastructure were newly completed in 2002 with successful pointing tests conducted with NASA's Stardust mission, and the station entered service as ESA's first deep-space station in March 2003.

 The mechanical movable structure weighs 580 tonnes.
-Engineers can point it with a speed of 0.4 degrees per second in both axes (horizontal and vertical).
+Engineers can point it with a speed of 1 degree per second in both axes (horizontal and vertical).
 Its Servo Control System provides the highest possible pointing accuracy under the site's environmental, wind and temperature conditions.

 The New Norcia antenna is one of the largest in the world for telemetry, tracking and command (TT&C) applications.
 It is essential for high-performance communications with spacecraft far out in space and missions in highly elliptical orbits which take them far from Earth.

-ESA's Mars Express, Venus Express and Rosetta scientific missions fall squarely into that category.
-The antenna allows scientific data being collected by Rosetta, for example, to be reliably received on Earth when the spacecraft is up to 900 million kms away – more than six times the distance from the Earth to the Sun!
+ESA's Mars Express and Rosetta scientific missions fall squarely into that category.
+The antenna allows scientific data being collected by Rosetta, for example, to be reliably received on Earth when the spacecraft is hundreds of millions of kilometres away.

-In the future, the station will also be available to communicate with BepiColombo, ESA's mission to Mercury.
+In the future, the station will also be used to communicate with BepiColombo, ESA's mission to Mercury.

 The station's location was carefully chosen to provide the necessary satellite visibility, the required radio-frequency clearance for data transmission and reception, the best-available weather conditions, which influence station performance (rain attenuation, wind speed), and to satisfy the need for cost-efficient operation and maintenance.